GMC-DRL/MetaBox/README.md

 In RELOPS, you can select the test mode by using the `--test` option.
 When conducting evaluations, we first instantiate a Tester object and load all agents and optimizers.
 Then, we build the test sets and, for each problem in the test set, we call each instantiated optimizer to test the problem and obtain a solution, recording 51 runs of optimization performance.

 You can use `utils.construct_problem_set` to generate training and test sets.
-Currently, we have implemented 8 RL-based learnable optimizers and 11 traditional optimizers, which are listed in `Baselines`.
+Currently, we have implemented 7 RL-based learnable optimizers, 1 meta-learning optimizer and 11 traditional optimizers, which are listed in [Baselines](#Baselines).
 You can also find their implementations in RELOPS.agent and RELOPS.optimizer.
 In the Tester, we have imported all of these optimizers for you to compare.

 You can use the `--agent_for_cp xxx` option to select the agent for comparison and `--l_optimizer_for_cp xxx` option to select the learnable optimizer for comparison.
 Please note that the agent needs to support the corresponding learnable optimizer.
 Additionally, you can use `--t_optimizer_for_cp xxx` to select the traditional optimizer for comparison.